Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 mv Sample_X Sample_X-raw_reads
 ```

-* Examine Raw Reads
+* Examine the Raw Reads
-       - Note the extension, this data is compressed.
+       - Note the file extension, fastq.gz, this data is compressed because these files can get large very quickly.
+Since they are compressed this means we either have to decompress the data (with gzip) or using variations of the typical commands to exmaine the files.
+Instead of 'cat' we use 'zcat', instead of grep we can use 'zgrep'.
+Below I show both ways.

 ```bash
 # Examine the reads with zcat
 zcat Sample*/*_R1_* | more